netdata/netdata/database/engine/README.md

 ##### Information

-For more information about setting `memory mode` on your nodes, in addition to other streaming configurations, see [streaming](/streaming/README.md).
+For more information about setting `[db].mode` on your nodes, in addition to other streaming configurations, see [streaming](/streaming/README.md).

 ### Memory requirements

-Using memory mode `dbengine` we can overcome most memory restrictions and store a dataset that is much larger than the available memory.
+Using database mode `dbengine` we can overcome most memory restrictions and store a dataset that is much larger than the available memory.

 There are explicit memory requirements **per** DB engine **instance**:

--   The total page cache memory footprint will be an additional `#dimensions-being-collected x 4096 x 2` bytes over what the user configured with `page cache size`.
+-   The total page cache memory footprint will be an additional `#dimensions-being-collected x 4096 x 2` bytes over what the user configured with `page cache size MB`.

 -   an additional `#pages-on-disk x 4096 x 0.03` bytes of RAM are allocated for metadata.